 Yoga Styles 101: The 3 Main Types of Yoga and Their Effects on the Autonomic Nervous System

-There are uncountable yoga styles these days.
+There are dozens of yoga styles these days.
 All of these styles, however, can be likened to one of the three yoga styles discussed in detail below:

 - Hatha Yoga